Tooth-Colored Fillings in Seattle, WA

 Your diet can have a significant effect on your oral health.
 Sugar is a common culprit for cavities, which is why we recommend limiting sweets and sodas.

 Grinding your teeth can wear down your enamel and lead to cavities.
 If you find yourself clenching or grinding, let your Seattle dentist know.
 We may recommend a nightguard to keep your smile healthy.
 You may also need orthodontic treatment if your bite is misaligned.
 The best way to avoid cavities is by brushing twice a day for two minutes and flossing once a day.
-Regular dental cleanings and exams ensure that your oral health is on track.
+Regular dental cleanings and exams in Phinney Ridge ensure that your oral health is on track.

 Dr. Bickel may recommend filling a tooth for a variety of reasons, including tooth decay and chipped teeth.